zx80/pg-schema-version/README.md

 - available commands are (default is `run`):
   - `init` just initialize an empty psv infrastructure if needed.
-  - `register` register new application in the psv infrastructure if needed.
+  - `register` add new application to psv versioning if needed.
   - `run` apply required steps on an already registered application.
   - `create` do all of the above.
+  - `unregister` remove application from psv versioning if needed.
   - `remove` drop psv infrastructure.
   - `help` show some help.
+  - `status` show version status of applications.
 - available moistures are (default is `dry`):
   - `dry` meaning that no changes are applied.
   - `wet` to trigger actual changes.